UChicagoCANONLab/assessment-pdf-gen/README.md

 # PDF Generator

-Maps student names from an excel spreadsheet to a pdf of individualized assessments.
+Maps student names from an excel spreadsheet to a pdf of individualized Scratch assessments.

 ## Files